research-iobserve/cocome-experiment/README.md

 ## The experiment compiles

-During the execution, the script asks you to check and acknowledge the completion of experiemtn tasks.
+During the execution, the script asks you to check and acknowledge the completion of experiment tasks.
 After execution the experiment has produced a tar file containing the collected monitoring data and example images generated with the Kieker analysis tool.